Hekera/spritesplitter/README.md

 ### Load Configuration
 To load a config, press the "Load from File" option upon startup instead.
-When you select a config file, the fields for tile width and height will automatically populate with values from the original file; however, you are not obligated to use these values.
+When you select a config file, the selected image and fields for tile width and height will automatically populate with values from the original file.
+However, you are not obligated to use the prepopulated image/values.
 A warning will pop up if the image or tile size differs from the original file.
-If you choose to continute, the editor will open up, populated with the saved names and exclusions.
+If you choose to continue, the editor will open up, populated with the saved names and exclusions.